gvwilson/thirdbit/src/fiction/cloudherd/index.md

 sinking lower into the tub.
 In the silence that followed,
 she heard voices murmuring on the other side of the wall.
-The petulant tone of the first had to belong to the *tralpa*, and the deep rumble of the second could only be the tiger.
+The petulant tone of the first had to belong to the tralpa, and the deep rumble of the second could only be the tiger.
 For one moment she wondered what would happen if she invited *him* to the fancy.